 Chemical and Environmental Analysis Lab

-Analysis capabilities include measurements such as trace metals, anions, alkalinity, salinity, total organic carbon, volatile organic compounds (VOCs) and semi-VOCs, particle size, and greenhouse gases.
+Analysis capabilities include measurements for trace metals, anions, cations, alkalinity, salinity, total organic carbon, total inorganic carbon, total carbon, total dissolved solids, volatile organic compounds (VOCs) and semi-VOCs, particle size, and greenhouse gases.

 - Microwave digestion and preparatory systems

 - Inductively coupled plasma with atomic emission (ICP)